alexarice/homepage-styx/src/index.md

 ## About Me

-My main interests at the moment are category theory, especially higher category theory, and Homotopy Type Theory.
+My main interests at the moment are type theory, including Homotopy Type Theory, and its applications to higher category theory.
 I am currently looking at various definitions of globular higher categories and am thinking about semi-strictness problems and types of composition.